I’m in love with a Blue Christmas!

 We’re having a blue Christmas around our house, tucking pops of my favorite color into most of our holiday decor this year.

 I know that traditionally, wreaths and garland are usually used to decorate the fireplace mantel or the front door, and those are wonderful places to use them.

-The wreaths and garlands from Tree Classics are gorgeous right out of the box, all they need is a bit of fluffing when taken out of storage.
+Artificial wreaths and garlands are perfect for use year after year.
+Usually all they need is a bit of fluffing when taken out of storage.

 The ones we are using have such a natural look, and they’re full and thick, with beautiful embellishments of pinecones, berries, and a variety of greenery.

 Wreaths make a stunning table centerpiece, which is how I chose to use it in our dining room.

 Both the wreath and the garland are pre-lit, making it so easy to use the wreath as a table centerpiece without having to worry about extension cords running everywhere.